 Keeping your valuables safe while travelling is very important.
 Travel documentation—particularly your passport—is one of your most critical possessions when you are outside of your home country.
-While keeping credit cards and cash secure should be a priority, jewelry and other high-value items such as custom golf clubs, or unique prototypes for business reasons are close to irreplaceable.
+While keeping your credit cards and cash safe is important, your jewelry and other high-value items may be irreplaceable.

 Protecting your valuables while travelling will make for a much more pleasant experience so keep your belongings safe with these savvy traveller tips.

 Money and travel documents are your most important items to keep safe while travelling.
 Before you go, it’s a good idea to make copies of your passport and other documents.
 Keep one copy at home with a trusted relative or friend, and bring another with you.
 Always keep your money and passport as close as possible.
-Today, there are lots of options for hiding your loot on your body with various travel valuables pouches; money belt (that looks like a real belt), money socks, and even money undies and bras are available.
+There are many ways to hide your valuables when you travel, including money belts, money socks, and even money underwear.

 Many of these options are somewhat more subtle than the traditional undercover money belt so you don’t have to untuck and lift up your shirt to hunt around for your cash.
 Remember too, that most baggage protection coverage excludes lost currency, so keep cash to an absolute minimum when travelling.

 Be aware if you are in a high-risk area for pickpockets and thieves, or avoid them if possible.
 Refer to the Government of Canada advisories for location-specific advice.
 No matter how dazzled you are by the food or art, keep your wits about you and make sure that you know where your valuables are at all times.
 And, when you need to have a credit card, just take one out with you and leave another in the hotel safe for emergencies.
 Same goes for your passport: bring along a photocopy but leave the original at the hotel for day trips.